The Stunt Man: Plot

-Cameron, a Vietnam veteran who's wanted for attempted murder, is caught by police but escapes.
+Cameron, a Vietnam veteran who is wanted for attempted murder, is caught by police but escapes.
 Crossing a bridge, he dodges a car that seems to be trying to run him down; when he turns around, the car has disappeared.
 A helicopter flies close to the bridge and a man inside looks at Cameron.
 Later, Cameron is attracted to a movie shoot — a World War I battle scene.
-Afterwards, he notices a woman who walks through the set greeting the actors, then falls in the water.
+Afterwards, he notices an older woman who walks through the set greeting the actors, then falls in the water.
 Cameron dives in to rescue her and is horrified when she pulls off her face — a mask.
 She is the movie's leading actress, Nina Franklin, testing make-up for scenes set late in her character's life.

 The director, Eli Cross, the man in the helicopter, descends from the sky on his camera crane.
 He offers Cameron a job, explaining that their last stunt man just ran a car off a bridge.
 They haven't found the body, and Eli can't afford the production delays if police get involved.
 The police chief is aware of the accident but Eli convinces him that Cameron is the stuntman.
 Cameron accepts the job.
+Eli shows the police film footage that seems to show that Cameron was never on the bridge.

 Denise, the film's hair stylist, dyes Cameron's hair in order to make him resemble the leading man, Raymond Bailey, and harder to recognize.
 Cameron is convinced Eli is selling him out to the police but Eli reassures him that he is not.
 Cameron learns from Chuck, the stunt coordinator, and films a scene where he is chased across the roof of a large building and falls through a skylight into a bordello.
-At the same time, Cameron gets involved with Nina, who once had a romance with Eli.
-Eli is jealous of Cameron.
+At the same time, Cameron gets involved with Nina, who once had a romance with Eli, who becomes jealous of Cameron.